elastic/eland/docs/source/development/contributing.rst

    ``python -m eland.tests.setup_tests`` to setup test environment - *note this modifies Elasticsearch indices*
 -  Run ``pytest --doctest-modules`` to validate install
+-  To test specific versions of Python use ``nox -s test-3.8``
+-  To run the automatic formatter and check for lint issues run ``nox -s blacken``

 Documentation
 ~~~~~~~~~~~~~